 Getting an Exemption

-If you don't have minimum essential coverage (MEC), you must pay a penalty when you file your tax return.
-But, certain individuals and families can qualify for an exemption, which avoids the fee.
+Beginning in 2019, you no longer will be assessed a penalty if you don't have minimum essential coverage (MEC).
+Until then, certain individuals and families can qualify for an exemption, which avoids the penalty.
 If you qualify for an exemption, you can have non-MEC coverage—or no coverage at all.
 Among the situations that could get you an exemption:

 - Your income is so low that you aren't required to file a tax return